PacktPublishing/3D-Environment-Design-with-Blender/README.md

-# Photorealistic-3D-Nature-Environment-Creation-with-Blender
+# 3D Environment Design with Blender
-Photorealistic 3D Nature Environment Creation with Blender, published by Packt
+3D Environment Design with Blender, published by Packt